snipeso/preprocessing/docs/CutData.md

 <p>&nbsp;</p>

 ![](./images/Standing/UglyData.PNG)
 This is an example of "ugly" data, but no good reason (or method) for getting rid of it.
+It's ugly because there's a lot of low frequency, low amplitude fluctuations that are not synchronized with neihgboring channels.
+No idea what causes this.
+Not too common, though.

 <p>&nbsp;</p>